 His creative process is informed by multiple painful and joyous themes: geographic and cultural displacement, the addiction of a loved one, otherness, technological innovation and the sheer joy of observation.
 Ancient Persian and Russian folk art resonate with his heritage and are of particular interest to Tafteh.
 This interest is complicated by the transformation of these formerly tolerant societies to institutionalized homophobia.
 His work explores this societal shift.
 In short, he creates art that serves as a coping mechanism while celebrating life.

 Tafteh studied at the California College of the Arts, San Francisco, California, and at the ArtCenter College of Design, Pasadena, California.
-He is currently enrolled at the University of California San Diego, where he is pursuing a Bachelor of Arts degree in Studio Arts, with a minor in Interdisciplinary Computing and the Arts.
+He holds a Bachelor of Arts degree from the University of California, San Diego, in Studio Arts / Interdisciplinary Computing and the Arts.